Combat System

 3

-Ace Effect
+Ace Choice

 Partial Success (DR 3): You hit, but damage is halved (round up).
 A 5 damage hit becomes 3 damage on a partial success.